 5. Am I buying something that will increase in value?

 A home mortgage or home equity loan can be a good debt.
 Chances are, in most geographic markets, your home will rise in value over time.
 Meaning, it can be a good return on your investment.
 Compare that to the new phone you want … to replace the one you just bought a year ago.
 It’s not increasing in value.
-(See number 2 above.
+(See No. 2 above.
 Can you save your money and pay cash instead?)

 The subject matter in this communication is educational only and provided with the understanding that Principal® is not rendering legal, accounting, investment advice or tax advice.
 You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, investment or accounting obligations and requirements.

-Google is not an affiliate of any company of the Principal Financial Group.
+Annual Credit Report is not an affiliate of any company of the Principal Financial Group.